Skip to main content

 • Coughing and throat irritation

-Some individuals with elm pollen allergies may experience Oral Allergy Syndrome (OAS), causing itching or tingling of the mouth and throat when consuming certain raw fruits such as apples, peaches, and cherries due to cross-reactive proteins.
-Cooking these foods typically reduces or eliminates the allergic reaction.
+Some people with elm allergies experience Oral Allergy Syndrome (OAS) — itching or tingling in the mouth and throat from raw apples, peaches, and cherries.
+Cooking these foods usually eliminates the reaction.

 Typical Pollination Period

-• Spring-blooming elms: Many species release pollen from late winter to early spring, typically between February and April, with peak levels in March
+• Spring-blooming elms: Many species release pollen from late winter to early spring (February to April), peaking in March

-• Fall-blooming elms: Some species, such as Chinese elm (Ulmus parvifolia), pollinate in late summer to early fall, potentially extending allergy symptoms into November
+• Fall-blooming elms: Some species, like Chinese elm (Ulmus parvifolia), pollinate in late summer to early fall, potentially causing symptoms into November

 Geographic Distribution

-• North America: American elm and other species are prevalent throughout the United States and Canada
+• North America: American elm and other species are common throughout the United States and Canada

-• Europe: English elm and field elm are common across the continent
+• Europe: English elm and field elm grow across the continent

-• Asia: Various species are found in temperate regions including China, Japan, and Southeast Asia
+• Asia: Various species in temperate regions including China, Japan, and Southeast Asia

-• Be aware that some elm species pollinate in fall, not just spring
+• Note that some elm species pollinate in fall, not just spring

 Learn More